 To digress slightly from my main and oldest hobby of amateur radio, other interests include, digital photography and also enjoy a bit of travelling, have visited the following countries:-

-Ascension, Austria, Australia, Belize, Belgium, Canada, China, Cyprus, Czechoslovakia, Denmark, Falkland Isles, Finland, France, Germany, Gibralter, Guernsey, Greece, Holland, Hong Kong, Hungary, India, Indonesia, Ireland inc Northern Ireland, Israel, Italy and Sardinia, Isle of Man, Luxembourg, Madeira, Malta and Gozo, Minorca, Morocco, Nepal, Portugal, Scotland inc Orkneys, Shetland and Outer Hebrides, Senegal, Sweden, Switzerland, Thailand, Turkey, USA, Wales, Yugoslavia and I am sure there are some that are not coming to mind so will add when/if I can remember HI.
+Ascension Isle, Australia, Austria, Belgium, Belize, Canada, China, Cyprus, Czechoslovakia, Denmark, Estonia, Falkland Isles, Finland, France, Germany, Gibralter, Guernsey, Greece, Holland, Hong Kong, Hungary, India, Indonesia, Ireland inc Northern Ireland, Israel, Italy and Sardinia, Isle of Man, Luxembourg, Madeira, Malta and Gozo, Minorca, Morocco, Nepal, Portugal, Scotland inc Orkneys, Shetland and Outer Hebrides, Senegal, Sweden, Switzerland, Thailand, Turkey, USA, USSR, Wales, Yugoslavia and I am sure there are some that are not coming to mind so will add when/if I can remember HI.

-The list can go on but I must mention my long suffering stalwart xyl Chris (bless) who puts up with me and all of the above.
+The list of interests can go on but I must mention my long suffering stalwart xyl Chris (bless) who puts up with me and all of the above.

 73, de Terry.

-PS, The photo at the top is now the "New Shack" as of 18th June 09 (looking rather clinical and it will not be like that for long HI) but still some work in progress.
-Some of the notable equipment at my disposal, IC-756 ProIII, TS-830s, Collins KWM2A, IC-910HX and for portable/mobile a FT897D or IC-7000.
+PS, The photo at the top is now the "New Shack" as of 18th June 09 (looking rather clinical and it is definitely not like that now HI) but always some work in progress.
+Some of the notable equipment at my disposal, TS-940S, TS-830s, Collins KWM2A, IC-910HX and for portable/mobile, FT-897D and FTM-350.